aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 Please refer to more details on specific deployment use cases to [10].

-After you configure the SageMaker workloads or SageMaker Studio to be hosted in your private VPC, you can apply all common VPC-based security controls (subnets, NACLs, security groups, VPC endpoints, NAT Gateway, and Network Firewall)j.
+After you configure the SageMaker workloads or SageMaker Studio to be hosted in your private VPC, you can apply all common VPC-based security controls (subnets, NACLs, security groups, VPC endpoints, NAT Gateway, and Network Firewall).

 ## Deploy SageMaker Studio to VPC
 You can choose to restrict which traffic can access the internet by [launching Studio in a Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/sagemaker/latest/dg/onboard-vpc.html) of your choosing.
 This allows you fine-grained control of the network access and internet connectivity of your SageMaker Studio notebooks.
 You can disable direct internet access to add an additional layer of security.
 You can use AWS Network Firewall to implement further controls (stateless or stateful traffic filtering and applying your custom network firewall policies) on SageMaker workloads.